 A Brief History of the Tenor Guitar

 The tenor guitar was initially developed in the mid to late 1920s by the Gibson Guitar Company and C. F. Martin & Company.
-Tenor guitars enabled players of the four-string tenor banjo to double on guitar without having to learn the six string guitar.
+Tenor guitars enabled players of the four-string tenor banjo to double on guitar without having to learn the six string or "normal guitar."

-The tenor guitar can be considered to be a transition instrument between Dixieland banjo and the six string swing guitar, particularly as it started to outpace the tenor banjo in popularity, towards the end of the 1920s.
-This trend quickened when important players of the period like Eddie Lang and Carl Kress, switched from banjo to six string guitars.
+The tenor guitar can be considered to be a transition instrument between Dixieland tenor banjos and the six string swing guitar, particularly as it started to outpace the tenor banjo in popularity, towards the end of the 1920s.
+This trend quickened when important plectrum banjo players of the period like Eddie Lang and Carl Kress, switched from banjo to six string guitars.

 Picture: vintage tenor guitar

 In the early 1930s, major guitar makers such as Selmer Guitars in Paris manufactured four-string guitars based on designs by the Italian luthier, Mario Maccaferri, and marketed the instruments to banjo players as a second guitar-like instrument.
 Side note: If these big-box jazz style tenors are your thing, check out the TG-150!

-As the six string guitar became more popular in the 1930s and 1940s, tenor guitars became less played, but returned to prominence in the 1950s and 1960s due to the Dixieland jazz revival and the folk music boom.
+As the six-string guitar and five-string banjo became more popular instruments in the 1930s and 1940s, tenor banjos and guitars became less played, but returned to prominence in the 1950s and 1960s due to the Dixieland jazz revival and the folk music boom.

-The Martin 0-18T flat top acoustic tenor guitar was played in the late 1950s by Nick Reynolds of The Kingston Trio, a hugely popular folk act of the period.
+The Martin 0-18T flat top acoustic tenor guitar was played in the late 1950s by rhythm guitar player Nick Reynolds of The Kingston Trio, a hugely popular folk act of the period.
 In the mid-1950's, electric solid-body tenor guitars made their stage debut.